Ariel-Fonticiella/Project2/README.md

-HackRiddle 2017 is a 24-hour hackathon at Embry-Riddle Aeronautical University in Daytona Beach, FL.
-HackRiddle 2017 took place the weekend of Saturday, November 11th to Sunday, November 12th.

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

 # counterACT

 ** A platform to share information regarding what the “do’s and don’ts” of a particular judges courtroom are.**